We're a Fear Free Animal Hospital

 And one for our canine friends:

-5 key changes we've made to improve your pet's visit
+5 steps we take to improve your pet's vet visit

 - Working with the expert…you!
-You know your pet better than anyone!
-We’ll be talking to you about how your pet feels and behaves before and during vet visits.
+You know your pet better than anyone.
+We'll talk to you about how your pet feels and behaves before and during vet visits.
 We’ll discuss strategies for how to eliminate things that might make them nervous, like being around other pets or getting vaccines.

-- Using pheromones and other calming tools: We’re using species specific pheromones to help pets feel calm.
+- Using pheromones and other calming tools: We use species-specific pheromones to help pets feel calm.

 - For cats: while you’re in the waiting room we’ll place a towel sprayed with Feliway over their carriers.
 The pheromone calms them while the towel allows them to hide and feel safe.
 Kitty spa treatment!